 - 1. Mash for an hour at 152°F with a 1.25 quarts of water per pound of grain.
 Adjust this temperature to personal preference.
 Lauter and sparge as normal up to 6 gallons (adjust for your rate of boil-off). - 2.
 Boil for an hour, adding hops along the schedule detailed above.
 Keep an eye on the pot to avoid boil-overs. - 3.
 With 15 minutes left in the boil, add 1⁄2 teaspoon of Irish Moss, or 1 Whirlfloc tablet, to help clarify your beer (optional). - 4.
-Crush the coriander.
-After 50 minutes of boiling, add the crushed coriander and bitter curacao (in muslin bags). - 5.
 At the end of the boil, chill the wort as quickly as possible.
-A copper or stainless steel immersion chiller is a great way to accomplish this. - 6.
+A copper or stainless steel immersion chiller is a great way to accomplish this. - 5.
 Make sure the wort is below 80°F before adding yeast.
 Take a hydrometer reading if desired.
-Add the yeast. - 7.
+Add the yeast. - 6.
 Store the fermenter where the temperature will be a fairly constant 65° 75°F. Active fermentation may take only a few days, or it can last up to 2 weeks.
 A hydrometer reading is a great way to determine when the fermentation is done.
-Keep the beer in the primary fermenter until active fermentation is complete (no signs of active fermentation for the last 2 to 3 days). - 8.
+Keep the beer in the primary fermenter until active fermentation is complete (no signs of active fermentation for the last 2 to 3 days). - 7.
 When ready to bottle, siphon the beer into your sanitized bottling bucket, leaving sediment behind.
 Boil the priming sugar in 1-2 cups of water for a few minutes, gently stir into the beer, and bottle as usual.